Erianafranky/Hello-Books-API/README.md

 **Tools**

 Microframework: Flask

 Programming Language: Python 3

 Api development: Postman

 **Tests**

-From the project's directory run the test by using this command python -m unittest discover -v
+From the project's directory run the tests by using this command python -m unittest discover -v

 **How to run this project**